danilondonusma/Strikezone_betsonline/README.md

 **Recommendation:** Conduct a **"League Profitability Analysis"** to identify which specific factors (bet size, user segment, market type) are driving La Liga's losses.
 This will inform more targeted risk management strategies.

-### 6. Liga BetPlay — Why is it the most profitable competition?
+### 6. Liga BetPlay: Why is it the most profitable competition?

 While La Liga and Vuelta a España generate significant losses for the house, **Liga BetPlay consistently delivers positive margins**.